jump-dev/MathOptInterface.jl/docs/src/submodules/Utilities/overview.md

 !!! warning
-    This macro creates a new type, so it must be called from the top-level of a module, e.g., it cannot be called from inside a function.
+    This macro creates a new type, so it must be called from the top-level of a module, for example, it cannot be called from inside a function.

 ## Utilities.CachingOptimizer

-A [`Utilities.CachingOptimizer`] is an MOI layer that abstracts the difference between solvers that support incremental modification (e.g., they support adding variables one-by-one), and solvers that require the entire problem in a single API call (e.g., they only accept the `A`, `b` and `c` matrices of a linear program).
+A [`Utilities.CachingOptimizer`] is an MOI layer that abstracts the difference between solvers that support incremental modification (for example, they support adding variables one-by-one), and solvers that require the entire problem in a single API call (for example, they only accept the `A`, `b` and `c` matrices of a linear program).

 It has two parts:
  1. A cache, where the model can be built and modified incrementally